gz/rust-x86/x86test/README.md

 the right thing.

 You'll find more example tests among the [x86 tests](../tests/kvm/bin.rs).
-Note that running a kvmtest currently works only on Linux and requires some linking magic.
+Note that running a x86test currently works only on Linux and requires some linking magic.
 Setting `RUSTFLAGS="-C relocation-model=dynamic-no-pic -C code-model=kernel"` should do.
 I expect the custom `RUSTFLAGS` to not be necessary in the future.

-## kvmtest reference
+## x86test reference

-The kvmtest attribute currently supports the following parameters:
+The x86test attribute currently supports the following parameters:

 * ioport(port, val): Reads to `port` will return `val`.
 * ram(from, to): Adds physical memory in address range `from` -- `to`